Here technology, science and engeneering have a deep-rooted tradition.

 The district: Johannstadt

 The district chosen for the project pilot is Johannstadt, located to the east of the city centre, following the Elbe Course on the left.
-The area is one of the densely built inner city areas of Dresden.
+The area is one of the densely built inner-city areas of Dresden.
 With regard to the socio-demographic composition of the residential population, Johannstadt differs from the Dresden average.
-Indicators point to tense social conditions in the centre of gravity.
-In recent years, important research and development facilities in the field of biotechnology have been located in the district, including a university hospital and some institutes of TUD.
+Indicators point to tense social conditions in the area.
+In recent years, important research and development institutions from the field of biotechnology have been established in Johannstadt.
+This complements the competencies of the University Medical Center Dresden and other institutes of the TU Dresden.

 Within MAtchUP the City of Dresden will focus on:

-• improvement of the sustainable mobility across the whole city (e-cars, e-buses, charging points and multimodality hubs)
+• improvement of sustainable mobility across the whole city (e-cars, e-buses, charging points and multimodality hubs)

 • a dedicated platform for citizens to improve the ICT services